alaaeddine29/gsitm-dmkg-visualizer/README.md

 ## Disclaimer

 This repository is a scientific research prototype.
 The controlled dynamic scenarios and synthetic visitor trajectories are intended solely for model demonstration and representational validation.
+They should not be interpreted as documented historical events or empirical observations of visitor behavior.